shwethaj1104/AWS_study_material/Amazon Lightsail.md

 • Low & predictable pricing

-• Simpler alternative to using EC2, RDS, ELB, EBS, Route 53...
+• Simpler alternative to using EC2, RDS, ELB, EBS, Route 53 etc

 • Great for people with little cloud experience!